Pet Care Home

-The Newfoundland is frequently a companion and helper for fishermen, and is known for its water rescue capabilities.
+The Newfoundland is a calm, dignified dog that’s reknown for its water rescue capabilities!

-The Newfoundland is a calm, dignified, reliable companion.
-It gets along well with both human and animal strangers as long as they do not present a threat.
-The Newfoundland is very protective of its family, but prefers to remain between them and intruders rather than bark, growl or bite.
+The Newfoundland is very protective of its family.
+It gets along well with strangers, both humans and animals, as long as they do not present a threat.
+But the Newfie prefers to keep a separation between its family and any intruders.
+It will place itself physically between its family and strangers rather than bark, growl or bite.
 When selecting a Newfoundland, look for joint dysplasia and heart problems.

 Common Name(s)